growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 Set up a Slack workspace for notifications.

 1. Access the security settings page (/admin/notification) in the administration panel.
-1. Enter the required information for the Slack Incoming Webhooks setting, and click the Update button.
+1. Input the required information for the Slack Incoming Webhooks setting, and click the Update button.

 - **Webhook URL**
   You can get it at [Incoming Webhooks](https://slack.com/services/new/incoming-webhook).